In This Article

 Here’s the thing: You might actually see some results if you do try it out, according to dermatologist Hadley King, MD—although she agrees you risk side effects like burning, dryness, itchiness, redness, scaling, and unwanted hair growth.
 (Once again: Yikes, and we certainly do not advise it.)

-So, the researchers conducting the study did in fact conclude that Rogaine can be an effective treatment for eyebrows.
+So, researchers have in fact concluded that Rogaine can be an effective treatment for eyebrows.
 That said, it’s probably not worth the risk when tons of safer and equally effective solutions exist.

 What are Some Better Brow Growth Solutions?